Sending snaps and messages using Snapchat is a lot of fun.

 You can now try again and see if you can unsave and delete messages.

-But if you genuinely regret some of your texts and these messages are saved by others, you can ask them to unsave and delete these messages.
+But if you genuinely regret some of your texts and these messages are saved by others, you can ask them to unsave and delete them.